mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

 ### Applying Texture

 Going back to the color mixer, add in black or darken it with the sliders.
 You're looking to reproduce a dark variation of the base we just painted.
-Next select the pencil, zoom in, and begin sketching *specks* of dirt and cracks.
+Next select the pencil tool, zoom in, and begin sketching *specks* of dirt and cracks.
 Keep these strokes loose and fairly random by moving around quickly --- the *fuzzier* the better.

 ![Screenshot of adding dirt and shadow]({{ site.url }}/images/paper-53-asphalt-dark-texture.jpg)

 <div class="notice-info" markdown="1">
-#### ProTip: Pressure Sensitive Pencil Strokes
+#### ProTip: Bluetooth Styli to the Rescue
-Hate to sound like a broken record, but the Pogo Connect Smart Pen really does make using the pencil tool better.
-Building up tones becomes gradual and efficient by giving you more control over a stroke by varying the pressure.
+Hate to sound like a broken record, but using FiftyThree's Pencil or a Pogo Connect Smart Pen really does make using the pencil tool better.
+Building up tones becomes gradual and efficient by giving you more control over a stroke by varying the direction or amount of pressure applied.
 </div>

 Using the exact same technique, mix a lighter color of the base and speckle in dirt and asphalt highlights.